Aimeedeer/bigannouncement/doc/hacklog.md

 probably running the solidity compiler locally and deploying to a local network -- but for this simple test it worked fine.

-We succeeded at reading the default message stored in the contract, but haven't yet tried to store a new message to the contract.
+We succeeded at reading the default message stored in the contract (via Metamask), but haven't yet tried to store a new message to the contract.

 We ran into a strange error in our use of js-ipfs.